-Periodically the organisation will commission external organisational assurance reviews to provide independent scrutiny of specialist areas such as Digital and Data to provide assurance that the organisational infrastructure is secure, and the threat of cyber security incidents is minimised.
+Periodically the organisation will commission external organisational assurance reviews and work with specialist companies to provide independent scrutiny of specialist areas such as Digital and Data to provide assurance that the organisational infrastructure is secure, and the threat of cyber security incidents is minimised.

-The organisation has a Management of Information framework that is a comprehensive policy covering how information should be managed and includes classification, handling instructions, best practice, and guidance for all employees, and is based upon the government Data Quality Life Cycle.
+The organisation has a Management of Information framework that is a comprehensive policy covering how information should be managed and includes classification, handling instructions, best practice, and guidance for all employees and is based upon the government Data Quality Life Cycle.